jonas-grgt/jonasg.io/content/posts/kafka-without-structure-is-just-kafka/index.md

 > naming things

-As your system grows to dozens or even hundreds of topics, a clear and consistent naming convention becomes more than just a best practice—it becomes the foundation for a shared understanding.
+As your system grows to dozens or even hundreds of topics, a clear and consistent naming convention becomes more than just a best practice, it becomes the foundation for a shared understanding.

 A well-defined <b style="color: #3da6b1;">Topic Naming